rtrombone/safer-solana/sealevel-tools/README.md

 # Sealevel Tools

 This crate is not an attempt to create a new framework for writing Solana programs.
-Instead, it is a set of tools that should help a developer do whatever he wants to do in a Solana program without prescribing any specific way of doing so.
+Instead, it is a set of tools that should help a developer write a Solana program without prescribing any specific way of doing so.
 By using these tools, a developer can write a lightweight program with functionality found in other frameworks.

-Currently pinning Solana version to 1.18.
-Looking to support Solana 2.0 in the future.
+Currently supports Solana version >=1.18.18 (which includes 2.0).
+Keep in mind that this package's MSRV is 1.75, but your Rust toolchain should be 1.81 for Solana version 2.0.

 ## Examples